sissbruecker/linkding-extension/README.md

 After the build the root directory contains the complete, unpackaged extension.
 Use the `manifest.json` file to load it manually into the browser.

-The packaged extension can be found in the `web-ext-artifacts` folder.
+The packaged extension can be found in the `artifacts` folder.